oracle/truffleruby/doc/user/compatibility.md

 ### Error messages

-Error message strings will sometimes differ from MRI, as these are not generally covered by the Ruby specification suite or tests.
+Error message strings will sometimes differ from MRI, as these are not generally covered by the [Ruby Spec Suite](https://github.com/ruby/spec) or tests.

 ### Signals

 The set of signals that TruffleRuby can handle is different from MRI.
-When launched as a GraalVM native executable, TruffleRuby allows trapping all the same signals that MRI does, as well as a few that MRI doesn't.
+When using the native configuration, TruffleRuby allows trapping all the same signals that MRI does, as well as a few that MRI does not.
 The only signals that can't be trapped are `KILL`, `STOP`, and `VTALRM`.
-Consequently, any signal handling code that runs on MRI can run on TruffleRuby without modification in the GraalVM native image.
+Consequently, any signal handling code that runs on MRI can run on TruffleRuby without modification in the native configuration.

 However, when run on the JVM, TruffleRuby is unable to trap `USR1` or `QUIT`, as these signals are reserved by the JVM.
 In such a case `trap(:USR1) {}` will raise an `ArgumentError`.